What are Avalon’s onboard guidelines and services?

 All rooms on the ships are air conditioned and heated.
 All ships have individual controls in the staterooms.

-Choice of complimentary wine, beer or soft drinks will be included with dinner on Avalon Europe river cruises.
+Choice of complimentary wine, beer or soft drinks will be included with dinner & lunch and sparkling wine with breakfast on Avalon Europe river cruises.
 In Europe, Asia and South America, coffee and tea are available free of charge throughout the day from "early riser" breakfast through dinner.
-In Egypt, sodas are included at lunch and dinner.
-On the Yangtze wine is included with all dinners.
-On the Mekong complimentary coffee, tea, soft drinks, local beer/spirits is available throughout the day and wine is included with dinner.
+In the Galápagos, wine is included with all dinners.
+On the Mekong and Ganges rivers, complimentary coffee, tea, soft drinks, and local beer/spirits is available throughout the day and wine is included with lunch & dinner.
+On the Amazon River, complimentary coffee, tea, select soft drinks, and local beer/spirits are available throughout the day.
+Wine is included with dinner.

-Dress aboard and on shore is casual.
+Your comfort is our first concern.
+Onboard and onshore dress codes are casual.
 Please bring comfortable walking shoes for sightseeing.
-Dinner attire is casual—open-neck shirts, slacks, dresses.
-Coats and ties may be worn.
-The Captain's Welcome and Farewell Dinners are dressy, but not formal.
-On the Mekong coats and ties are not recommended due to the warm humid climate.
+Dinner attire is casual—open-neck shirts and slacks for men; slacks, skirts, or dresses for ladies.
+Coats and ties may be worn if preferred.
+The Welcome and Farewell Dinners in Europe are dressy, but not formal.
+On the Mekong, Ganges, Amazon, and Galápagos, dressy attire, coats, and ties are not recommended due to the warm, humid climate.

-Electricity on board is 220v.
+Electricity on board in Treasure of Galápagos is 110v.
+Electricity on board the Delfin III is 220v.
 The bathrooms have a dual 220v/110-120v plug for shavers and small appliances.
-You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron or alarm clock.
-In the Galápagos, electrical outlets are 110v with American type outlets.
+You will need an adapter or converter to use in other outlets in the stateroom for any small personal items such as a razor, curling iron, or alarm clock.
+For specific details on voltage requirements on land for each of the countries you are visiting, please refer to the Know Before You Go section.

-All ships have hair dryers for passenger use; please ask at the reception desk if one is not in your stateroom.
+All ships have hair dryers for passenger use.
+Please contact the reception desk if your stateroom is without one.

 Laundry service is available on board for a modest fee.
 Check the price list in your stateroom.
 Clothes cannot be dry cleaned on board.
-For safety reasons, we ask that passengers do not iron their clothes in the staterooms as this is a safety hazard; the laundry service will do pressing for a fee.
+For safety reasons, we ask that passengers do not iron their clothes in the staterooms as this is a safety hazard.
+Onboard laundry service will press your clothes for a fee.
+Laundry service is not available in the Galápagos.

 You may check out books from the ship's library free of charge.
 We ask that you return them before your cruise ends.

-Due to the proximity to land, medical services can be called from shore rapidly.
-In the Galápagos, there is a physician on board.
+Due to the proximity to land, onshore medical services can be called rapidly.
+On Amazon and Galápagos ships, first-aid-trained staff is available.

-Each ship has a shop area offering accessories, film, souvenirs and some select personal and toiletry items.
+Each ship has a shop area offering accessories, film, souvenirs, and some select personal and toiletry items.
+There is no shop on board the Ganges Voyager in India.

-Each stateroom has a direct dial telephone which may be used to call between staterooms.
-Ship-to-shore calls are also available.
+Each stateroom includes a direct dial telephone which may be used to call between staterooms.
+Ship-to-shore calls are also available in Europe.
 Any charges are placed on your shipboard account.
-In the Galápagos and on the Kasr Ibrim on Lake Nasser in Egypt, there are two satellite-linked pay phones available for use in the reception lounge.
-On the Mekong a phone is available for emergencies if needed.
+In the Galápagos and the Amazon, there are two satellite-linked pay phones available for use in the reception lounge.
+On the Mekong and Ganges, a phone is available for emergencies if needed.

 Each stateroom has color satellite TV and will receive some English programming.
 There is a shipboard information channel and a channel with entertainment videos or movies.
-A TV is found in the ship's library in the Galápagos only.
-There is no television service on Lake Nasser or on the Mekong.
+Treasure of Galápagos provides a TV in the ship's library only.
+There is no television service on the Amazon or Galápagos cruises.
+Television service is limited on the Mekong and Ganges.

 Your Shipboard Account